 Bootstrap is very popular among web developers because of its:

-Responsive images: In Bootstrap, you can automatically resize images based on the screen size of the existing image.
+Responsive images: In Bootstrap, you can automatically resize images based on the device's screen size.
 Solving this challenge requires adding the img-responsive class to the images that you want to change and letting the CSS rule work its magic.
 Additionally, there are other, very useful classes like img-rounded and img-circle that can help you to manipulate the image shape even further to your liking.

-Components: Bootstrap also features dozens of useful components to enrich your website’s user experience even further.
-Things like dropdown menus, thumbnails, progress bars, and navigation bars are just some of the features that you can add to improve your website’s functionalities right there on the spot — without even having to resort to using code!
+Components: Bootstrap also features dozens of useful components to further enrich your website’s user experience.
+Things like dropdown menus, thumbnails, progress bars, and navigation bars are just some of the features that you can add to improve your website’s functionalities right there on the spot, without even having to resort to using code!
 That’s a lot of firepower available right at your fingertips.

 However, there are some minor setbacks to using Bootstrap as well.
 One of these setbacks can be, more or less, its size.
 In fact, this is one of the main debates between developers that is still ongoing to this very day.

-The dilemma is as follows: using frameworks (in any language) significantly speeds up the development process, but adds to the list of additional things to worry about, such as redundant code, size increase, potential vulnerabilities, and more.
+The dilemma is as follows: using frameworks (in any language) significantly speeds up the development process, but adds to the list of things to worry about, such as redundant code, increased size, potential vulnerabilities, and more.

-Thankfully, the Bootstrap download is very customizable, meaning you can choose which functionalities to download, and which to exclude.
-This will significantly reduce the size of your Bootstrap file and trim the additional weight off to allow for faster loading speeds on the client side of your web application.
+Thankfully, the Bootstrap download is highly customizable, allowing you to choose which features to include and which to exclude.
+This will significantly reduce the size of your Bootstrap file and trim the additional weight, allowing for faster client-side loading in your web application.

 Tailwind

 Tailwind doesn’t impose any design limitations on the look of your site.
 To create or insert your specific styles, you simply combine several smaller Tailwind components into a fully-fledged user interface.
-The way this works is, Tailwind takes a so-called raw CSS file, continues to process the file and creates a final output from that file.
+The way this works is that Tailwind takes a so-called raw CSS file, continues processing it, and creates a final output.

 Some advantages of using Tailwind include: